-- 2.52 An investigation into the number and location of Personal Injury Collisions (PIC) has been undertaken by reviewing data obtained from the Welsh Government.
-The available data from 2017-2021 inclusive has been considered and the findings are summarised below. - 2.53 Between 2017 and 2021, there were 11 PIC recorded on the highway network within the vicinity of the site.
+- 2.59 An investigation into the number and location of Personal Injury Collisions (PIC) has been undertaken by reviewing data obtained from the Welsh Government.
+The available data is between February 2017 and January 2022, the findings are summarised below. - 2.60 Between 2017 and 2021, there were 11 PIC recorded on the highway network within the vicinity of the site.
 Of these collisions, 10 were classified as 'slight', with one 'serious' and no 'fatal' collisions recorded.
-The locations of the collisions are shown in Figure 2.9.
+The locations of the collisions are shown in Figure 2.10.